Jor2611/adminPanel/README.md

 $ npm run both
 ```

-Hit in the browser http://localhost:5000/createTables,for creating and generating new members.
+Hit in the browser http://localhost:5000/createTables , for creating and generating new members.

 You can pick users from **backend/config/db/Users.sql**.
 (Admin) Login: worourke22, Password: 766648, etc.